SpencerDawkins/quic-multipath-scheduling/draft-dawkins-quic-multipath-selection.md

 {{I-D.bonaventure-iccrg-schedulers}} has also been submitted to the Internet Congestion Control Research Group {{ICCRG-charter}} in the Internet Research Task Force.
 It contains specific proposals for implementing some multipath schedulers, and includes some discussion of path selection relevant to this document.

-{{I-D.dawkins-quic-what-to-do-with-multipath}} was intended to summarize, at a high level, the various proposals for the use of multipath capabilities in QUIC, both inside the IETF and outside the IETF, in order to identify common elements.
+{{I-D.dawkins-quic-what-to-do-with-multipath}} was intended to summarize, at a high level, various proposals for the use of multipath capabilities in QUIC, both inside the IETF and outside the IETF, in order to identify elements that were common across proposals.

 One element that is certainly worth considering is whether the usages being proposed for QUIC over multiple paths can be satisfied using a small number of "building block" strategies.